 Visit our Events page for a current list of Conferences and Workshops.

-Project Development Program: Getting it right from the Start
+Project Preparation: Getting it right from the Start

-USTDA provides grants directly to overseas sponsors who, in turn, select U.S. companies to perform Agency-funded project development activities.
+USTDA provides grants directly to overseas sponsors who, in turn, select U.S. companies to perform Agency-funded project preparation activities.
 An overseas sponsor is a local entity, public or private, with the decision-making authority and ability to implement a project.
-Key project development program activities include:
+Key project preparation activities include:

 - Feasibility Studies and Pilot Projects